-- When was your central heating system or partial central heating system installed?
-New Boiler November 2023.
-Radiators etc installed prior to me moving in (date unknown). - (ii) Do you have a maintenance contract for the central heating system?
-No
+- (i) When was your central heating system or partial central heating system installed?

+New combination boiler installed in 2021 and removal of previous hot/ cold water tanks - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: